mmartini05/Ninterpreter/extendedbuildlog.md

 6/2/24
 Hex output is bogus, nothing useful.
 Luckily I have a spare Raspberry Pi Pico, which does have a USB host.
 The nice thing is, even though I don't have pinheaders for it, I don't really need it, since the only outputs on the RPi are for UART (GCC)!
+Teensy 4.1 is exactly what I need!
+RPi doesn't have USB host actually, but not only does the Teensy 4.1 have USB host/shield capabilities, it can act as a controller.
+That would be great, but I really just need to interpret and repackage the SPC data.